Last Updated on May 17, 2026 by Ryan Roberts

 Even if you choose the right lawyer, you still have to decide how to use them efficiently.

 That is where templates and AI come in.
-Sometimes they save time and money.
-Sometimes they absolutely do not.
+Sometimes they save time and money, and sometimes they create more work than founders expect.

 If you bring your lawyer a clean, market-standard template or a decent AI-assisted first draft for a routine document, that can cut blank-page drafting time.